Jill of All Trades

 Terry and her family keep bees and a goat at their Oakland home.
 Their neighbors love the bees for pollinating their gardens and the goat for just being herself.
 Terry brings enthusiasm, curiosity and a people oriented helpful nature to her work at Pollinate while she learns as much as she can everyday about food independence and urban farming.

-Zack Haison Dinh, Homesteading Accomplice
+Zack Haison Din

 Zack enjoys bicycle riding for both commuting and adventure, and is also experienced in bicycle infrastructure design.
+He is also an avid freediver and spearfisher.

 He is currently studying environmental planning at UC Berkeley's Landscape Architecture Department, with a focus on ecological restoration and expansion of local food production.

-Frank Placas, Creative Genius, Farm Arts and Structures
+Farm Arts and Structures

 Raised in Livermore before it was a suburb, Frank spent his youth working on the ranches in the Livermore hills.
 A model maker by profession and a lifetime creator, Frank has embraced the melding of urban farming and visual arts.
 In addition to commissioned hand-painted Barn Quilts with samples currently on display at Pollinate, he creates pieces on repurposed barn wood for both interior and exterior installation.